rogerlz/Doron-Velta/BOM.md

 | G2SA / Sherpa Mini Extruder | 1 | These extruders mount to the top of the printhead |

 ### Hardware:
-> Most hardware used thoughout the design is button head
+> Most hardware used throughout the design is button head

 | Part | Qty | Notes |
 | - | - | - |